If you have a penchant for beautiful Medieval architecture and moody photo ops, then you will love the Rock of Cashel in County Tipperary, Ireland.

-During the Irish Confederate Wars (1641 and 1653), the Cashel complex was besieged by Oliver Cromwell’s English Protestant Parliamentarian army.
-Close to 1,000 soldiers and civilians were killed, and the buildings were plundered for treasure.
+Oliver Cromwell’s English Protestant Parliamentarian army besieged the Cashel complex during the Irish Confederate Wars (1641 and 1653).
+Close to 1,000 soldiers and civilians died, and the buildings were plundered for treasure.

 This doorway leads out into the ancient cemetery grounds.

-This massive chunk of stone came crashing down after being hit by lightning during a storm.
+This massive chunk of stone came crashing down after a lightning strike during a storm.
 I think it’s easy to see why no one’s bothered to try to put it back.

 The cross was carved from sandstone, and is therefore very soft and vulnerable to exposure.
-It was bought indoors in the 1970s to prevent further weathering.
+The museum brought it indoors in the 1970s to prevent further weathering.
 A concrete replica stands outside on the original site.